Metaform/edc-protocols/model/negotiation/contract.negotiation.protocol.md

 ### Notes
 - Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
 - The `OK` and `ERROR` response message types are empty body responses that are mapped onto a protocol such as HTTPS.
-- All ODRL policy types (Offer, Agreement) must contain a UID (GUID).
+- All ODRL policy types (Offer, Agreement) must contain an ODRL UID that is a GUID.
 - The ODRL Agreement must have a target property containing the asset id.

 ### 1. ContractRequestMessage